wiggitywhitney/mcp-commit-story/docs/server_setup.md

 ## Journal Operations: journal/init

+> **Note:** The MCP operation is named `journal/init`, while the CLI command is `journal-init` for clarity and consistency.
+The CLI command uses a hyphen to follow namespaced conventions and avoid ambiguity with other potential 'init' commands.

 The MCP server exposes the `journal/init` operation for initializing the journal system in a repository.
 This operation sets up the required directory structure, generates a default configuration file, and validates the repository state.

 - **Request:**